gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 ## What you will learn

-- How to set up a dbt project connected to a Spark backend
+- How to set up a dbt project connected to a Spark backend via the Thrift Server
-- How to define dbt models (SQL `SELECT` statements) that transform raw data into refined layers
+- How to define dbt models (SQL `SELECT` statements) that transform raw data into prepared and refined layers
+- How to configure materialization strategies: `view`, `table`, and `incremental` — per layer
+- How to use `dbt run --select` to target individual models or subgraphs
+- How to write generic tests (`not_null`, `unique`, `accepted_values`, `relationships`) in `schema.yml`
-- How to run and test dbt models using the dbt CLI
+- How to run `dbt test` to validate data quality across all models
+- How to build an incremental model that only processes new rows on subsequent runs
-- How dbt manages table/view creation and incremental updates in the Hive Metastore
+- How to generate and serve dbt documentation with the interactive lineage DAG
+- How to query dbt-produced tables from Trino to close the end-to-end pipeline
-- How to use dbt's lineage graph and documentation features
+- How to define a dbt Semantic Model with entities, dimensions, and measures
+- How to declare reusable business metrics (`simple`, `ratio`) on top of semantic models
+- How to query metrics using the MetricFlow CLI (`mf query`) without writing SQL

 ## Prerequisites